eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 Here is a guide to implementing these operations for your digital twin interface:

 1. Choose Your Programming Language: Since the operations are defined in a protobuf file, you can select any programming language that supports protobufs.
-This includes languages like Python, Java, C++, Go, etc.
+This includes languages like Rust, Python, Java, C++, Go, etc.

 1. In your implementation, import the code of your in-vehicle digital twin model that you have created in the [Tutorial: Create an In-Vehicle Model with DTDL](../in_vehicle_model/README.md#3-translating-dtdl-to-code).